Skip to content

 Enhanced Sign-in Security in Windows 11 strengthens your face or fingerprint login.
 This feature works with Windows Hello, the system that lets you sign into your PC using your face or fingerprint instead of a password.

-It adds an extra layer of protection for your sensitive biometric data, like your fingerprint scans.
-This makes it much harder for unauthorized people to steal or fake your login information.
+Enhanced sign-in security adds an extra protection layer for Windows 11 biometric data, such as fingerprint scans.
+This security upgrade makes it much harder for unauthorized people to steal or fake user login information.

 This security boost is especially important because hackers are always looking for ways to access your computer.
 Enhanced Sign-in Security helps prevent them from intercepting and misusing your face or fingerprint data.